John J. Donovan: Civil and criminal litigation

 In court proceedings that have been adjudicated, many elements of Professor Donovan's personal relationships with his children have been brought to light.
-Specifically, his son, John Jr.had concerns in ensuring that his widow and children would be protected from his father.
-Specifically, John Jr. wanted to record his issues so that they could not be left open to interpretation.
+Specifically, his son, John Jr., had concerns in ensuring that his widow and children would be protected from his father.
+John Jr. wanted to record his issues so that they could not be left open to interpretation.
 "So Donovan Jr., the owner of the Manchester Athletic Club and of millions of dollars worth of other holdings, carefully documented his final wishes, in writing and on video.
-What he didn't know was that his father was also, secretly, recording him — recordings that Donovan Sr admitted during a hearing last fall that he had been 'cutting and pasting' together, newly filed court documents say."
+What he didn't know was that his father was also, secretly, recording him — recordings that Donovan Sr. admitted during a hearing last fall that he had been 'cutting and pasting' together, newly filed court documents say."
 Professor Donovan then took the videos that he recorded and doctored them in such a way as to indicate that John Jr. desired to leave millions of dollars to his father, which was absolutely false.

 As part of these recordings, John Jr. even went so far as to indicate that he did not want his father to even attend his funeral, a true indication of the relationship between Professor Donovan and his children.
 This is specifically outlined in this quote: "The only references to Professor Donovan in John, Jr.'s estate planning documents concern John, Jr.'s wishes that Professor Donovan have no contact whatsoever with John, Jr.'s children, and that he not attend John, Jr.'s funeral", wrote Martin, a former federal judge.
 An arbitrator in the dispute issued "an order barring Donovan Sr. from using his late son's name and image under any circumstances — including a purported fundraising campaign he was allegedly conducting in his son's name".